 - a trans woman (male to female) will take oestrogen (feminising hormones)

 The aim of hormone therapy is to make you more comfortable with yourself, both in terms of physical appearance and how you feel.
 These hormones start the process of changing your body into one that is more female or more male, depending on your gender identity.
-They usually need to be taken indefinitely, even if you have gender reassignment surgery.
+They usually need to be taken indefinitely, even if you have genital reconstructive surgery.

 Hormone therapy may be all the treatment you need to enable you to live with your gender dysphoria.
-The hormones may improve how you feel and mean that you do not need to start living in your preferred gender or have surgery.
+The hormones may improve how you feel and mean that you don't need to start living in your preferred gender or have surgery.

 Changes in trans women

-If you are a trans woman, changes that you may notice from hormone therapy include:
+If you're a trans woman, changes that you may notice from hormone therapy include: